6 min read

 • An animal study conducted on mice found that autophagy decreases obesity and insulin resistance by removing oxidative stress.
 The same study also found that it can support the growth of heart cells to protect against heart disease.

-• Oxidative stress causes our skin to produce less collagen and slow our rates of autophagy.
+• Oxidative stress causes our skin to produce less collagen and slows our rates of autophagy.
 By removing cell debris from our skin cells and promoting the production of youthful healthy cells, this may help to fight off the common signs of aging such as sagging skin and wrinkles.

 How to Trigger Autophagy